7Osman7/BiClassifierInsects/README.md

 # How to use

 To try this CNN, simply clone the repo on your local machine and make sure to change the paths in config.py.
 The BinaryClassifier script will automatically search for and use a CUDA compatible gpu if available.

+Note: I rearranged the dataset from kaggle into train-test-validation (roughly 60-20-20 split).
+I uploaded the rearranged the dataset as a zipped file

 # Results